-Allocation - A method of distributing costs on a pro rata basis.
-For more information, see Cost Allocation Methods in the General Instructions section and the 2021 Cost Report Training materials.
+Allocation - A method of distributing costs on a pro-rata basis.
+For more information, see Cost Allocation Methods in the General Instructions section and the 2022 Cost Report Training materials.
+Refer to 1 TAC Section 355.102(j).

-1 TAC §355.102(j)

-Allowable Costs - Expenses that are reasonable and necessary to provide care to 24RCC prgram recipients and are consistent with federal and state laws and regulations.
+Allowable and Unallowable Costs - In accordance with 1 TAC Section 355.102(a), "Allowable and unallowable costs, both direct and indirect, are defined to identify expenses that are reasonable and necessary to provide contracted client care and are consistent with federal and state laws and regulations."